 This blog post summarizes Clark, P.U., Shakun, J.D., Marcott, S.A., Mix, A.C., Eby, M., … Plattner, G-K. (2016).
 Consequences of Twenty-First-Century Policy for Multi-Millennial Climate and Sea-Level Change.
 Nature Climate Change 6: 360-369.
 Public policy and discourse.
 You can try taking a look at this paper, but note that this will be a lot more technical than the level covered in this course.

-- Climate Change and the Physical and Life Sciences (an overview of IPCC report AR5, 2013), as well as more recent data.
+- Climate Change and the Physical and Life Sciences (an overview of IPCC report AR5, 2013, and the Global Warming of 1.5C report).

 - Allen will talk about the COP Vancouver assignment, and some homework required before the simulation.

 Reading/Viewing/Listening to be completed before class on Jan 17: